pwittchen/prefser/README.md

 Observable<String> fromDefaultPreferences()
 ```

-**Example**
+**Examples**

-:construction: Example will be added here. :construction:
+:construction: Examples will be added here. :construction:

 Example
 -------

-Example is available in the `app` directory.
+Examplary app using `Prefser` is available in the `app` directory.

 Tests
 -----